How much protein do I need?

 • Valine

-Some foods contain all of these amino acids, but some plant-based foods only contain a few so it’s important to eat a wide variety of different protein sources each day if you’re vegan.
+Some protein foods contain all of these nine amino acids, but some plant-based protein foods only contain a few so it’s important to combine a wide variety of different protein sources each day if you’re vegan or vegetarian.

 The daily reference nutrient intake (RNI) for adults is around 0.6-0.8g of protein per kg of body weight each day(1), but this is just the bare minimum we need to keep our bodies functioning.
 Optimum protein intake can actually vary dramatically from person to person, depending on their age, lifestyle, gender, weight and fitness level.